cdiener/hugo-page/content/pubs/proliferation.md

 the pentose phosphate pathway, retinol, and branched-chain amino acid metabolism being the most specific alterations.

-Even though this study has many limitations it shows that combining phenotypic and genomic data sets using Machine Learning techniques may provide another level of information and allows for patient-specific predicions of the tumor's aggresiveness and the metabolic alterations that maintain it.
+Even though this study has many limitations, it shows that combining phenotypic and genomic data sets using Machine Learning techniques may provide another level of information and allows for patient-specific predicions of the tumor's aggresiveness and the metabolic alterations that maintain it.